Attention Control

 - They guide attention with cursor, words, and pauses

-- They use contrast so the important piece wins
+- They use contrast to highlight

 The four principles of attention control

-You can remember these as Focus, Guide, Contrast, and Flow.
-Each one answers a different failure mode in the room.
+Lets have a closer look at ** Focus, Guide, Contrast, and Flow. ** Each one answers a different failure mode in the room.

 Focus